vitringr/vault/nodes/GPU.md

 (Graphics Processing Unit)

+Specialized electronic circuit good at parallel computation.

+---

-Specialized electronic circuit initially designed for digital image processing and to accelerate computer graphics.
+Initially designed for digital image processing and to accelerate computer graphics.

 After their initial design, GPUs were found to be useful for non-graphic calculaions, especially for parallel problems.